 Like cholesterol, your body needs triglycerides to work properly.
 However, there is evidence to suggest that some people with high triglycerides are at increased risk of coronary heart disease.
 If you regularly eat more calories than you burn, you may have high triglycerides (hypertriglyceridaemia).

 Treatment for high cholesterol

-Making lifestyle changes, especially changing some of the foods you eat, is very important to help reduce high cholesterol or LDL cholesterol.
+Making lifestyle changes, especially changing some of the foods you eat, is very important to help reduce high LDL cholesterol.

 You may also need to take cholesterol-lowering medicines, such as statins, to help you to manage your cholesterol and reduce your risk of having a heart attack or stroke.
 Talk to your doctor about finding the most appropriate treatment for you.